altano/npm-packages/packages/astro-opengraph/README.md

   </body>
 </html>
 ```

+You can also provide an `alt` prop which would set the `og:image:alt` meta tag, but my understanding is that it isn't well supported, so feel free to omit this.

 If you want the `OpenGraphMeta` component to use a different set of defaults for your whole site, you can provide the `componentMetaTagFallbacks` integration config, e.g. to provide a default title: